Year: 2025

 4. Keep the top-K “elite” latents, refit a new Gaussian to them, and iterate

 This five-line loop inherits the robust, gradient-free advantages of evolutionary search while guaranteeing that every candidate lives on the diffusion model’s data manifold.
 In practice that means fewer wasted evaluations, faster convergence, and dramatically higher-quality solutions for many tasks (e.g. planning, design, etc).
+In the rest of this post I will unpack the Diffusion Elites in detail, from the algorithm to some coding examples.
+Diffusion Elites shows that you can explore a diffusion model and turn it into a powerful black box optimizer, it is like doing search on the data manifold itself.

 Diffusion Elites